Page loading ... Please wait.

 Printer Friendly Page

-Red Velvet Cupcakes: Preheat oven to 350 degrees F (175 degrees C) and line 12 muffin tins (for large cupcakes) or 15 muffin tins (for regular sized cupcakes) with paper cupcake liners.
+Red Velvet Cupcakes: Preheat oven to 350 degrees F (175 degrees C) and line 12 muffin tins with paper cupcake liners.

-In a large bowl sift together the flour, salt, and cocoa powder.
+In a large bowl sift together the flour, baking powder, salt, and cocoa powder.

 In the bowl of your electric mixer, or with a hand mixer, beat the butter until soft (about 1-2 minutes).
 Add the sugar and beat until light and fluffy (about 2-3 minutes).
-Add the eggs, one at a time, beating well after each addition.
+Add the egg and beat until incorporated.
 Scrape down the sides of the bowl.
 Add the vanilla extract and beat until combined.

 In a measuring cup whisk the buttermilk with the red food coloring.
-With the mixer on low speed, alternately add the flour mixture and buttermilk, in three additions, beginning and ending with the flour.
+With the mixer on low speed, alternately add the flour mixture and buttermilk to the butter mixture, in three additions, beginning and ending with the flour.

 In a small cup combine the vinegar and baking soda.
 Allow the mixture to fizz and then quickly fold into the cake batter.

-Working quickly, divide the batter evenly between the 12 (or 15) muffin tins and smooth the tops with an offset spatula or the back of a spoon.
-Bake in the preheated oven for approximately 20 - 25 minutes, or until a toothpick inserted in the center of the cakes comes out clean.
+Working quickly, divide the batter evenly among the 12 muffin cups and smooth the tops with an offset spatula or the back of a spoon.
+Bake in the preheated oven for approximately 18 - 23 minutes, or until a toothpick inserted in the center of the cupcakes comes out clean.

 Cool the cakes in their pans on a wire rack for 10 minutes and them remove from pan.
 Let cool completely before frosting.
 Either spread the frosting with a knife or offset spatula, or use a large 1M Wilton open star decorating tip to pipe the frosting.

-Cream Cheese Frosting: In the bowl of your electric mixer, or with a hand mixer, beat the cream cheese and mascarpone cheese until smooth.
+Cream Cheese Frosting: In the bowl of your electric mixer, or with a hand mixer, beat the cream cheese until smooth.
 Add the vanilla and confectioners sugar and beat until smooth.
+Using the whisk attachment, gradually add the heavy cream* (See Note) and whip until the frosting is thick enough to pipe.
+Add more sugar or cream as needed to get the right consistency.

 Red Velvet Cupcakes: